EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.binary.md

 ### astro.binary.fit_rv_ellipse

-Fit radial velocity to ellipse as a function of period Package: AstroUtil.binary Description: Given radial velocity as a function of time and a trial period, fit an ellipse and calculate the RMS as a function
+Fit radial velocity to ellipse as a function of period Package: AstroUtil.binary Description: Given radial velocity as a function of time and a trial period, fit an ellipse and calculate the RMS as a function of trial period.